mark-ortiz/Solaris/README.md

 Script --- What does it do?

-aliasutiles.sh          Stablish some usefule alias so you don't have to type a lot aliasutiles_users.sh    Same as before but for users env_vars_oracle.sh      For stablishing some environment variables when installing Oracle Database montar_software.sh      For mounting windows shared folders
+aliasutiles.sh          Stablish some usefule alias so you don't have to type a lot\n aliasutiles_users.sh    Same as before but for users env_vars_oracle.sh      For stablishing some environment variables when installing Oracle Database montar_software.sh      For mounting windows shared folders